hzhang1991/hzhang1991.github.io/_posts/2121-01-01-Curriculum-Vitae.md

 ----
 <!--more-->
 ### Educational and Academic Data ###
-- 2020.12 - present: Associate in College of Science, National University of Defense Technology, P.R.
+- 2020.12 - present: Associate Professor in College of Science, National University of Defense Technology, P.R.
 China
-- 2018.12 - 2020.12: Lecturer inCollege of Science, National University of Defense Technology, P.R.
+- 2018.12 - 2020.12: Lecturer in College of Science, National University of Defense Technology, P.R.
 China
 - 2018.4 -2018.6: Short term visiting scholar in Department of Mathematics The University of Kansas, USA

 	Adviser: Prof. Weizhang Huang